Deconfounding Imitation Learning with Variational Inference: Conclusion

 \section{Conclusion}

-Naive imitation learning algorithms fail in the presence of latent confounders\,---\,for instance when the expert has access to more information than the demonstrator.
-We presented a breakdown of this confounding problem based on when the interventional policy, which solves the confounding issue, is identifiable without query access to the expert.
-We proposed two algorithms that provably converge to the true interventional policy.
-In a multi-armed bandit experiment, we demonstrated for one of them that it is able to learn the correct interventional policy, solves the confounding problem that limits naive imitation learning, and converges to the expert behavior.
+Naive imitation learning algorithms can fail in the presence of latent confounders\,---\,for instance when the expert has access to more information than the imitator.
+This work presents a breakdown of this confounding problem.
+First, we studied under which conditions latent confounding impacts the performance of BC.
+We demonstrated that this issue is more relevant when there is substantial stochasticity in environment transitions or the expert policy is nearly deterministic.
+We then analyzed in which settings the interventional policy, which solves the confounding issue, is identifiable without query access to the expert.

-While our work makes progress theoretically, the empirical demonstration is limited to a simple toy problem.
-In future work we aim to scale up the experiments to simulated robotics environments.
-We also plan to adapt the algorithm to other imitation learning algorithms and to study learning objectives that incentivize efficient exploration.
-A scaled-up algorithm for deconfounded imitation learning may be an important stepping stone on the way to general learning algorithms for control problems, with potentially large impact in the context of robotics and autonomous driving.